-One in four Canadians 15 and older have an additional responsibility on top of work or school and looking after their households: Providing care for a friend or family member with a long-term health condition, physical or mental disability, or problems related to aging can be extremely rewarding.
+One in four Canadians 15 and older have an additional responsibility on top of work or school and looking after their households: providing care for a friend or family member with a long-term condition, physical or mental disability, or problems arelated to aging.

 In research conducted by Health Quality Ontario, for example, one third of people who provided unpaid care to long-stay home-care patients experienced distress, anger, or depression in relation to their caregiver role, or were unable to continue.

 How can you reduce the odds of these things happening if you’re providing care to a loved one?

 - Carole Ann Alloway, co-founder of Family Caregivers Voice.